vibbits/irefindex/vsc/README.md

 Right after ending each phase (respectively irunpack, irmanifest and irparse), you can see the resources that did fail during that phase, so it is needed to scroll up a bit in case of irunpack and irmanifest.
 Look to the log files to see why the resource did fail.
 Try to rerun it automatically with the `../ansible/after_main2.yml` playbook.
 If it still doesn't work, try to solve the problem(s) manually, be careful, you need to know technical information for this.

-Follow the approach in [Adding/removing sources from runs](#addingremoving-sources-from-runs) to comment out all sources except the one you want to re-run, so the ones that did fail.
+Follow the approach in [Adding/removing sources from runs](#addingremoving-sources-from-runs) to comment out all sources except the one you want to rerun, so the ones that did fail.

 Then run this  command to re-download, re-unpack, re-manifest and re-parse these resources/that resource.